andy139/Movie-Analysis-2014-2015/README.md

 - Andy Tran
 - Arthur Lee

-This is a deep dive analysis of various movie statistics collected via IMDb, Youtube,and Twitter.
-We also used this data to model & forecast future gross profits of movies.
+This is a statistical analysis of various movie statistics collected via IMDb, Youtube,and Twitter.
+We then built a model using these predictors to accurately forecast gross movie revenues.

 ## Conclusion
 In summary, we found several predictors that were influential to a movie’s success in the